fmillion-mnsu/cs306-s25/G_ASSIGN1.md

 All group members should perform these steps together.

-1. Install Wireshark - installers are available in the software repository link on D2L.
+1\.
+Install Wireshark - installers are available in the software repository link on D2L.

 1. Connect to the CS 306 VPN.
 See the [instructions](VPN.md) if you need assistance.

 1. Each member of your group should determine your VPN IP address - it's displayed in the WireGuard interface.
 Share your IP with your group members.

      ![WireGuard interface highlighting the client IP address](assets/ga1_1.png)

+1. All group members **who are using Windows** will need to enable ping packets through the Windows Firewall.

+    Before starting the next steps, run this command at your command prompt:

+    `netsh advfirewall firewall set rule name="File and Printer Sharing (Echo Request - ICMPv4-In)" new enable=Yes`

+    Feel free to copy/paste the command.

 1. Start Wireshark.
 Set it to capture on your WireGuard interface.
 It will be named with your StarID.